AndrewHakmi/Nexus/Testing.md

 We appreciate your interest in testing AutoGPT!
 Your contribution is very valuable and can help ensure we ship better software.

 Testing is available for all technical levels.
-Do not need to be a programmer.
+You do not need to be a programmer.
 Any user of AutoGPT can be a tester.

 Below are some tips to get you started.